-This EXECUTIVE EMPLOYMENT AGREEMENT (the Agreement) dated March 11, 2009 by and between Synergy Pharmaceuticals,, Inc., a company incorporated under the laws of Florida (the Company), and Gary S. Jacob, Ph.D., an individual (the Executive) with reference to the following facts:
+This EXECUTIVE EMPLOYMENT AGREEMENT (the Agreement) dated as of May 29, 2015 is made and entered into by and between Synergy Pharmaceuticals Inc., a company incorporated under the laws of the state of Delaware (the Company), and Troy M. Hamilton, an individual (the Executive).

-Company and Executive desire to enter into an agreement to provide for Executives employment by the Company upon the terms and conditions set forth in this Agreement.
+The Company desires to employ the Executive, and the Executive wishes to accept such employment with the Company, upon the terms and conditions set forth in this Agreement.

-NOW THEREFORE, in consideration of the foregoing facts and mutual agreements set forth below, the parties, intending to be legally bound, agree as follows:
+In consideration of the mutual promises and agreements set forth herein and other good and valuable consideration, the receipt and sufficiency of which are hereby acknowledged, the parties hereto, intending to be legally bound, agree as follows:

 1. Employment.
 The Company hereby agrees to employ Executive, and Executive hereby accepts such employment and agrees to perform Executives duties and responsibilities in accordance with the terms and conditions hereinafter set forth.